Built-In Functions

 %INTH numeric expression Half-adjusted value in integer format.

-[%LEN](LEN_Function.html) expression The length of a program defined variable or database variable defined as variable length, or also the current length of such fields.
+%LEN expression The length of a program-defined variable or database variable defined as variable length, or the current length of such fields.

-[%MINUTES](MINUTES_Function.html) number The result is a time or timestamp value with the appropriate *number* of minutes added or subtracted.
+%MINUTES number A time or timestamp value with the appropriate number of minutes added or subtracted.

-[%MONTHS](MONTHS_Function.html) number The result is a date or timestamp value with the appropriate *number* of months added or subtracted.
+%MONTHS number A date or timestamp value with the appropriate number of months added or subtracted.

-[%MSECONDS](MSECONDS_Function.html) number The result is a time or timestamp value with the appropriate *number* of microseconds added or subtracted.
+%MSECONDS number A time or timestamp value with the appropriate number of microseconds added or subtracted.

 %NULLIND fieldname The name of the field to query or set the null indicator for null-capable fields.